-What you write in the "reason for cheque" field will be the description that shows up in the account printout.
+What you write in the "Memo" field will be the description that shows up in the account printout.
 It should be brief description of the purchase.
 Please do not write a story why you're making the purchase, we just need a quick description.
 The description is mandatory.